 Ministry of Enterprise and Innovation

-The Ministry of Enterprise and Innovation is responsible for matters relating to housing and urban development, state-owned enterprises, digital policy, enterprise and industrial policy, rural affairs, regional growth, post issues and infrastructure.
+The Ministry of Enterprise and Innovation is responsible for matters relating to state-owned enterprises, enterprise and industrial policy, rural affairs and regional development.

 News from Ministry of Enterprise and Innovation

 The Government wants to strengthen Sweden’s innovative capacity and climate for innovation so as to contribute to sustainable development and establish conditions to create new jobs throughout the country.